 - Cons: The syncing via OneDrive is implemented sloppily.
 The over-reliance on the “notebooks and sections” motif along with nonintuitive tagging does not provide enough organization.
 The biggest con is the lack of export options… but another big one is that on the desktop your UI does not include a list of all the notebooks (the iPad UI has it, though).

 - Takeaway: It’s very pretty, especially on the iPad.
-But of the five tools I discuss in this post, this is the tool that I encourage people NOT to use.
+But of the five tools I discuss in this post, this is the tool that I actively encourage people NOT to use.

 iPhone screenshots (dark and light themes):